BirkBerger/RiscVPipelineSimulator/README.md

 # RiscVPipelineSimulator

 ## Description
-This program has been developed as a bachelor thesis in software technology for the Technical University of Denmark.\\
-It implements a RISC-V 5-stage pipeline simulator presented by graphical illustrations, executable in a web-browser.
+This program has been developed as a bachelor thesis in software technology for the Technical University of Denmark.\n It implements a RISC-V 5-stage pipeline simulator presented by graphical illustrations, executable in a web-browser.

 Author: Thea Birk Berger